Spokane Teachers Credit Union

 Spokane Teachers Credit Union (STCU), is a credit union chartered in the state of Washington, North Idaho, and Oregon.
 It is regulated under the authority of the National Credit Union Administration (NCUA) of the federal government.
-Membership is open to those "live, work, worship, or attend school" in Washington state, or counties in northern Idaho.
+Membership is open to those "live, work, worship, or attend school" in Washington state, counties in Northern Idaho, or counties in Eastern Oregon.

 The credit union was founded in October 1934.
 STCU has more than 304,000 members and over $6 billion in assets.
 Among the many Washington-based credit unions, it is third-largest, based on asset size.

 STCU was voted Best Bank/Credit Union each year from 2006-2010 and Best Credit Union from 2011-2024 in the "Best of the Inland Northwest" reader surveys conducted by The Inlander, a free weekly newspaper.